|

 Fill the jar with vodka.

 Allow this to sit at room temperature checking it occasionally by smell.
-The liquid will darken and the vodka smell will be gone when it is ready to use.
+The liquid will darken and the vodka smell will be much less pungent when it is ready for use.
 I find that the 3-4-month mark is usually when it is ready for me.
 But it depends on the time of year you make it.
 The warmer your kitchen, the quicker the vanilla extract will be ready.
 Check it monthly.
 During really warm months, it can be ready in as little as 2 months.

 Once it is ready you will use it just like your would the store-bought.
 I remove my vanilla bean after it’s done and ready to use.